-Much as we love to travel, us Brits often prefer a taste of home when we're overseas.
-Whether it's a morning cuppa -- made with boiling water of course -- Marmite, ballroom dancing, comedians tuned into our idiosyncratic humour, home-based guest speakers or a well-stocked library filled with familiar names; all of these things can add extra appeal to a cruise.
-There are plenty of lines that offer the best of British sailing and here is our selection.
+Much as we love to travel, us Brits often prefer a taste of home while on holiday.
+Whether it's a morning cuppa -- made with boiling water of course -- Marmite, fish and chips, British beer, artisan gin and tonic, or comedians tuned into our idiosyncratic humour; all of these things can add extra appeal to a cruise.

-Echoing the style and allure of the golden age of cruising, to many passengers the Cunard name alone epitomises Britishness.
-Having sailed from Southampton to New York and back since 1847, a Transatlantic crossing on Cunard is a rite of passage for many cruise lovers, and today the Queen Mary 2 is the world's only true ocean liner -- a vessel primarily built for long sea journeys.
+Echoing the style and allure of cruising in days gone by, to many passengers the Cunard name alone epitomises Britishness.
+Having sailed from Southampton to New York and back since 1847, a transatlantic crossing with Cunard is the essence of life on the ocean wave, and today the Queen Mary 2 is the world's only real ocean liner -- a vessel primarily built for long sea journeys.

 Onboard, Cunard ships boast a number of superlatives, including the biggest ballroom and largest library at sea, along with notable British partnerships.
 The line has an affiliation with the Royal Academy of Dramatic Art (RADA), arguably the most famous acting school in the English-speaking world, to present specially edited versions of renowned plays and adaptations of literary classics on transatlantic crossings.
 Passengers can even hone their own skills at RADA workshops.
 Other partnerships include the English National Ballet and Cheltenham Literary Festival.